 2012 Knowledge, Desire and Power in Global Politics: Western Representations of China's Rise, Cheltenham, UK: Edward Elgar.

 Refereed Journal Articles

-(2012) "Normative Convergence and Cross-Strait Divergence: Westphalian Sovereignty as an Ideational Source of the Taiwan Conflict," in Jean-Marc F. Blanchard and Dennis V. Hickey eds, New Thinking about the Taiwan Issue: Theoretical Insights into Its Origins, Dynamics, and Prospects, Routledge, pp. 28-47.
+(2012) "Normative Convergence and Cross-Strait Divergence: Westphalian Sovereignty as an Ideational Source of the Taiwan Conflict," in J. F. Blanchard and D. V. Hickey eds, New Thinking about the Taiwan Issue: Theoretical Insights into Its Origins, Dynamics, and Prospects, Routledge, 28-47.

-(2012) "Problematizing 'Constructive Engagement' in EU China Policy," in C. Roland Vogt ed., Europe and China: Strategic Partners or Rivals?, Hong Kong University Press, pp. 37-57.
+(2012) "Problematizing 'Constructive Engagement' in EU China Policy," in C. R. Vogt ed., Europe and China: Strategic Partners or Rivals?, Hong Kong University Press, 37-57.

-(2011) "Shu and the Chinese Quest for Harmony: A Confucian Approach to Mediating across Difference," in Morgan Brigg and Roland Bleiker eds, Mediating across Difference: Oceanic and Asian Approaches to Conflict Resolution, Honolulu: University of Hawaii Press, pp. 221-247.
+(2011) "Shu and the Chinese Quest for Harmony: A Confucian Approach to Mediating across Difference," in M. Brigg and R. Bleiker eds, Mediating across Difference: Oceanic and Asian Approaches to Conflict Resolution, Honolulu: University of Hawaii Press, 221-247.